davidemmanuellopez/QLogueLibrarian/README.md

 ## Motivation

-- **No Linux GUI exists.** Korg Sound Librarian is a Windows-only application.
+- **No Linux GUI exists.** Korg Sound Librarian is a Windows/MAC only application.
 There is no official (or unofficial) equivalent for Linux users.
 - **MIDI just works on Linux.** Korg's USB-MIDI drivers are notoriously problematic on Windows (driver conflicts, unsigned driver warnings, etc.).
 On Linux, logue-series devices are recognized out-of-the-box as standard ALSA MIDI devices — no driver installation required.

 ## Current Features